tasmota/docs/docs/index.md

 ## Breaking Changes

+- ESP32 Safeboot partition is now enforced.
+If you're unable to upgrade due to "Program flash size is larger than real flash size" error run the [Partition Wizard](https://tasmota.github.io/docs/Tasmota-Application/#partition-management).
+See [GitHub discussion](https://github.com/arendst/Tasmota/discussions/18983) for more information.
 - Change command FileUpload index binary data detection from >199 to >299
 - Matter relay numbering starts at 1 instead of 0 to match Tasmota numbering